-Article 21 In calculating credits at the Graduate School when a class is carried out using 2 or more instruction methods, including lectures, seminars, experiments, laboratory and practical work, according to the combination, 1 credit shall be earned for time as set forth in Article 26 applying Article 22 clause 3 of the University Regulations.
+(Credit Calculation Criteria for Classes that Implement Two or More Methods of Instruction) Article 21 When calculating credits for classes that implement two or more methods of instruction such as lectures, seminars, experiments, laboratory and practical work, one credit shall be conferred for time as set forth in particulars for Article 26, in application of Article 22 clause 3 of the University Regulations.

-(Method of Completion)
+(Methods of Program Completion)

-Article 22 Method of completion of classes in the Graduate School shall be set forth in a separate document.
+Article 22 Particulars concerning methods of completing classes offered at the Graduate School shall be set forth in a separate document.